Mary Leadbeater: The Rebellion of 1798

+These soldiers in turn exacted reprisals on the locals, killing several inhabitants including the local doctor, Johnston, a childhood friend of Leadbeater.
+She wrote of the killing of her friend: "He was alone and unarmed when seized, and I believe had never raised his hand to injure any one."
+The bodies of those killed lay in the streets of Balliotre and nearby fields and ditches for days as their families were unable to bury them due to the danger of being shot or injured themselves.
+Leadbeater reported that there was no cured bacon sold in Ireland for several months after the rebellion as there was "the well-founded dread of the hogs having fed upon the flesh of men."
+The soldiers sacked the village and burned many houses.
+One of them almost killed Mary Leadbeater, who had to flee with a number of other women.

+Published works

+Leadbeater's first literary work, Extracts and Original Anecdotes for the Improvement of Youth, was published anonymously in 1794 in Dublin.
+It contains an account of the history of Quakerism and several poems on secular and religious subjects.

 In 1808 she published Poems with a metrical version of her husband's prose translation of Maffæus Vegio's Thirteenth Book of the Æneid.
-The poems are sixty-seven in number; six are on subjects relating to Burke, one in praise of the spa of Ballitore, and the remainder on domestic and local subjects.
+There are 67 poems; six are on subjects relating to Burke, one in praise of the spa of Ballitore, and the remainder on domestic and local subjects.
 She next published in 1811 Cottage Dialogues among the Irish Peasantry, of which four editions, with some alterations and additions, had appeared by 1813.
 The dialogues are on such subjects as dress, a wake, going to the fair, a spinning match, cow-pock, cookery, and matrimony.
-William P. Le Fanu (1774–1817) had suggested the design, and the object was to diffuse information about the peasantry.
+William P. Le Fanu had suggested the design, and the object was to diffuse information about the peasantry.
 In 1813 she tried to instruct the rich on a similar plan in The Landlord's Friend.
 Intended as a sequel to Cottage Dialogues, in which persons of quality are made to discourse on such topics as beggars, spinning-wheels, and Sunday in the village, Tales for Cottagers, which she brought out in 1814 in conjunction with Elizabeth Shackleton, is a return to the original design.
-The tales illustrate perseverance, temper, economy, and are followed by a curious moral play, Honesty is the best policy.
+The tales illustrate perseverance, temper, economy, and are followed by a moral play, Honesty is the Best Policy.